kramff/alchemist/README.md

 (TODO: make that happen automatically)

-The dist folder is what should be put into the web server
+The Game/dist folder is what should be put into the web server